, and People

 Common (mostly French) grape varieties were first planted: Pinot Noir, Chardonnay, Riesling, Semillon, Sauvignon Blanc, Cabernet Sauvignon and Cabernet Franc, the latter with a scattering of Merlot.
 The only anomalous variety was Touriga Nacional, indigenous to Portugal, because the original vigneron wanted to make a ‘port’.
 This mixed and conventional approach to planting was standard at the time, before it was established which varieties were best suited to this region and the latterday interest in ‘alternative varieties’.

-Shiraz was added to the vineyards in the early 1990s, and other Rhône varieties Viognier and Roussanne more recently.
+Shiraz was added to the vineyards in the early 1990s, and other, white Rhône varieties Viognier, Roussanne and Marsanne more recently.

 Many of the original Pinot Noir vines have been grafted over to Tempranillo, Graciano and Grenache—the classic Rioja (Spain) trio.
 The remaining Pinot Noir is used exclusively for sparkling wines.